DhiaAkermii/backend-spring-boot-docker/README.md

 ![image](https://user-images.githubusercontent.com/65496901/187029052-4ad9eab8-ecce-4252-bc94-966ca5eac5d2.png)

-And finally we can the the hikers inside an existing booking with
+And finally we can see the hikers inside an existing booking with

 http://localhost:8091/bookings-hikers/{id}